Cwrayzee/invoiced/README.md

   4. install bundler `gem install bundler`
   5. run `bundle install` to install dependencies
   6. kick off test by running `bundle exec rspec`

+NOTE: The tests can be run 'headlessly' by feeding the `DRIVER=headless` argument when calling the test:

+run `DRIVER=headless bundle exec rspec`